Prise de fer

 Prise de fer is a movement used in fencing in which a fencer takes the opponent's blade into a line and holds it there in preparation to attack.
-Translated from French, the phrase prise de fer means "taking-the-blade" or "taking-the-steel".
+Translated from French, the phrase prise de fer means "taking-the-blade" or "taking-the-iron".
 Alternate spellings include the plural Prises de Fer or "Les Prises de Fer", and (incorrectly) Praise de Fer.
 There are four prise de fer actions: opposition, croisé, bind, and envelopment.
 However, each fencing master and fencing doctrine has a separate view of prise de fer.
 William Gaugler lists all four actions under Prise de Fer in his dictionary of fencing terminology, while Roger Crosnier in his book Fencing with the Foil only mentions the croisé, the bind, and the envelopment as prise de fer actions.
 Any prise de fer action requires that the blades be engaged, and it works best against an opponent who uses and maintains a straight arm.
 Additionally, a successful action demands surprise, precise timing, and control.

+Background

+The theory of prise de fer builds on the theory of parries and hence the numbering and classification of parries and lines.
+The text that follows assumes familiarity with that terminology.